JonathanDistler/Jonathan-Distler-Portfolio/_projects/24-09-01 Biomechanics Lab.md

 ---

 #### **Prototyping Methods**
-- Developed innovative approaches for a soft-robotic snake.
+- Developed innovative approaches for a soft-robotic snake using a McKibben Actuator (https://www.intechopen.com/chapters/80403).
 - Focused on an inner core inspired by a "Chinese-Finger Trap" mechanism: elongation results in a larger diameter, while shrinkage leads to a smaller diameter.

 ---